polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 }
 ```

-The file above contains what you would expect from a mock: conformance to it with empty method implementations and a set of variables to check whether these protocol methods have been called.
+The file above contains what you would expect from a mock: conformance to the target protocol with empty method implementations and a set of variables to check whether these protocol methods have been called.
 And the best part...
-Sourcery writes it for you! 🎉
+Sourcery writes it all for you! 🎉

 ## How to run Sourcery from a Swift Package?

 By now you might be wondering how or when to run Sourcery in a Swift package.
 You could do it manually and drag the files in to the package or run the script from the command line in the package's directory but, for Swift Packages, there are two built-in ways of running executables:

 1. Via a **command plugin**, which is run arbitrarily based on user input
-2. Via a **build tool plugin**, which runs as part of the package's build process.
+2. Via a **build tool plugin**, which is run as part of the package's build process.

-In this article I will be covering what a Sourcery command plugin looks like, but I am already working on a part two where I will be creating a build tool plugin, which presents numerous very interesting challenges.
+In this article I will be covering what a Sourcery command plugin looks like, but I am already working on a part two where I will be creating a build tool plugin, which presents numerous interesting challenges.

 ## Creating the plugin package